mia-platform/documentation/docs/development_suite/deploy/gitops-based/index.md

 ## Export and review configuration files

 When using **Enhanced Project Workflow**, Kubernetes files are generated on deployment.
-After selecting the desired revision, you will have the possibility to export and download the files in `tag.gz` format, or to review them directly inside the browser.
+After selecting the desired revision (or version), you will have the possibility to export and download the files in `tag.gz` format, or to review them directly inside the browser.

 ![ExportAndReview](../img/export-and-review-files.png)